GiuseppeELio/FRESCO-Board/README.md

 The final station looks like
 ![alt text](https://github.com/GiuseppeELio/PRC_Station/blob/main/Pictures/Real_PRC.jpg?raw=true)

-It allows measuring the temperature from 4 sensors applied to 4 different samples, + 1 for the ambient temperature and humidity and the solar irradiance, as reported in the following plot
+It allows measuring the temperature from 6 sensors applied to 4 different samples, another one inside the box to measure the temperature above the area covered by samples, another one is used to measure the temperature close to the electronic apparatus, and another one for the ambient temperature and humidity.
+The system is also equipped with a sensor to measure the solar irradiance.
+All this measured value are reported in the following plot

 ![alt text](https://github.com/GiuseppeELio/PRC_Station/blob/main/Pictures/Temp_4sample_07_20_No_Pellicola.png?raw=true)
 ##       Hardaware Details

-The code and the electronic sketch to build a measurement station for Passive Radiative Cooling are shown in the next lines
+The code and the electronic sketch to build a measurement station for Passive Radiative Cooling are shown in the next lines \n

 The system is based on a Arduino development board.
 In the proposed case an Arduino due has been used.